ZrrSkywalker/Point-NN/README.md

 ## News
 * For the first time, we conduct 3D analysis entirely requiring $\color{darkorange}{No\ Parameter\ or\ Training\.}$ 💥
-* The code of Point-NN for shape classification has been released.
+* The code of Point-NN for shape classification and part segmentation have been released.
 * Point-PN and Point-NN for other 3D tasks will be open-sourced soon 📌.

 ## Introduction